Emily Clark (ice hockey): NCAA

-In her NCAA debut on October 3, 2014, Clark registered three points (two goals, one assist) in a 4–1 victory against the Minnesota-Duluth Bulldogs.
+In her NCAA debut with the Wisconsin Badgers on October 3, 2014, Clark registered two goals and three points in a 4–1 win against the Minnesota-Duluth Bulldogs.

-During December 2016, Clark tied for the WCHA lead in both points scored with eight and assists with seven, while leading the conference in plus/minus rating with a +7 rating.
+In December 2016, Clark tied for the WCHA lead in both points scored with eight and assists with seven, while leading the conference in plus/minus rating with a +7 rating.
 She would record an assist in Wisconsin's 8–2 win against their archrivals, the Minnesota Golden Gophers, on December 4, 2016.

-In a December 9, 2016, contest against the Ohio State Buckeyes, she established a career-high for most points in a game with five, compiling a goal and four assists in a 7–0 triumph.
-In each game contested in December, she logged at least one point in every game.
-For her efforts, she was recognized as the WCHA Player of the Month, the first in her career.
+On December 9, against the Ohio State Buckeyes, she established a career-high for most points in a game with five, compiling a goal and four assists in a 7–0 triumph.
+In each game contested in December, she logged at least one point.
+For her efforts, she was recognized as the WCHA Player of the Month.

+PWHPA

-Clark expected to play professional hockey in the Canadian Women's Hockey League, but they discontinued operations before her college graduation.
-She additionally decided to join the Professional Women's Hockey Players Association and to boycott playing in the National Women's Hockey League or any other professional North American women's hockey league until one that is sustainable is developed.
+After college, Clark expected to play professionally in the Canadian Women's Hockey League (CWHL), but the league abruptly discontinued operations before her graduation.
+She joined the Professional Women's Hockey Players Association (PWHPA) in boycotting the National Women's Hockey League or any other professional North American women's hockey league until a more sustainable model was developed.

-2018 Winter Olympics
+Clark helped lead Team Harvey's to the PWHPA Secret Cup championship in 2023.
+In the final, Clark recorded a hat-trick and four points overall, and was named the game's first star.

+PWHL

+Following the PWHPA and the rival Premier Hockey Federation consolidating into the new Professional Women's Hockey League in 2023, Clark was one of the first three player signings announced when she signed with PWHL Ottawa, along with Team Canada teammates Brianne Jenner and Emerance Maschmeyer.
+Ahead of Ottawa's first game on January 2, 2024, Clark was named one of the team's assistant captains.
+Clark scored her first PWHL goal on January 23 in a 3–1 win over Toronto.

+During the 2024–25 season, she recorded nine goals and ten assists in 30 regular season games.
+During the 2025 PWHL playoffs, she recorded three goals and two assists in eight games.
+On August 7, 2025, she signed a two-year contract extension with the Charge.